TED 2011 GE Electric Vehicle Presentation

 Based on an enigmatic, animate interface design that consumers couldn’t resist touching, this in-store Touch Screen Kiosk was a huge success.
 The entire interaction began with a single, amoeba-like mobile drop of liquid moving randomly around the screen.
 When touched, this liquid icon splashed out into the kiosk interface, providing shoppers with a fantastical yet physically intuitive interaction that made them forget they were dealing with a computer.

-Interaction Design, User Interface Design, Programming
+Interaction Design, UI/UX, Programming

 Desktop Farming Initiative Interactive Promo Mailer

 Sway was launched in June of 2001 at the start of the recession and right before September 11.
 (I've always liked a good challenge.)
 Sway decided to develop promotional materials that demonstrated that when the going gets tough, the tough get growing!